arcaderepairman/simple-sinatra/README.md

-      HTTPLocation              # same as above but for http, but only for the test stack AWS_SERVER_SSH_KEY        # default filename for the server ssh key AWS_SERVER_SSH_KEY_FILE   # default filename location the server ssh key ~ CF_TEST_TEMPLATE          # test Cloudformation template
+      HTTPLocation              # same as above but for http, but only for the test stack AWS_SERVER_SSH_KEY        # default filename for the server ssh key AWS_SERVER_SSH_KEY_FILE   # default filename location the server ssh key ~ CF_TEST_TEMPLATE          # test Cloudformation template filename
-      CF_TEMPLATE               # production cloudformation template
+      CF_TEMPLATE               # production cloudformation template filename
-      STACK_NAME                # prod stack name
+      STACK_NAME                # production stack name
       TEST_STACK_NAME           # test stack name
-      Subnets_2a                # predified subnets in the aws account Subnets_2b                # predified subnets in the aws account VpcId                     # predified Vpc in the aws account ansible_user              # the CentOS default user, use by ansible S3_bucket=a               # s3 bucket location where we deploy the ansible code too for production.
+      Subnets_2a                # predefined subnets in the aws account Subnets_2b                # predefined subnets in the aws account VpcId                     # predefined Vpc in the aws account ansible_user              # the CentOS default user, used by ansible S3_bucket=a               # s3 bucket location where we deploy the ansible code too for production.